scarletbright/avalanche-docs/docs/v1.0/en/quickstart/ava-getting-started.md

 }
 ```

-When the time reaches `startTime`, this node will start validating the Default Subnet.
+When the time reaches `startTime`, this node will start validating the Primary Network.
-When it reaches `endTime`, this node will stop validating the Default Subnet.
+When it reaches `endTime`, this node will stop validating the Primary Network.
 The staked AVAX will be returned to an address controlled by `username`, and the rewards, if any, will be given to `rewardAddress`.
-Then, if you want, you can rejoin the Default Subnet.
+Then, if you want, you can rejoin the Primary Network.

 ## Next Steps